This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 With the premier Culinary Institute of America in the next town over, Poughkeepsie has some phenomenal restaurants.
 Thomas Kacherski, the creator of the restaurant Crew, is a CIA graduate who established his trendy spot near his alma mater.
-Brasserie 292 (formally The Artist’s Palate) or Cosimo’s are two other great restaurants for a cute date night out.
+Brasserie 292 or Cosimo’s are two other great restaurants for a cute date night out.

 If you’re looking for a quick bite, Rossi & Sons Rosticceria is the best deli in town.
-There are also several breweries around, including Mill House Brewing, Blue Collar Brewery, Zeus Brewing Company, and Slate Point Meadery.
+There are also several breweries around, like Mill House Brewing Company, or Blue Collar Brewery.
 Head over to one of these bars for the night, or even create your own pub crawl if you’re looking for other things to do in Poughkeepsie.

 If you’re interested in waterfront spots, Ice House on the Hudson is a casual summertime seafood restaurant, right on the Hudson River.
 Or, head to Shadows on the Hudson for a fine dining experience, with both indoor and outdoor seating choices.